hemandhran/PluginAppium/README.md

 Contributing
 Contributions are welcome!
 Please open issues or pull requests for bug fixes, features, or documentation improvements.

-License
-MIT

 Resources
-[Appium Plugin Development Guide]
+Appium Plugin Development Guide

-[Appium Official Documentation]
+Appium Official Documentation

 This plugin is not affiliated with or endorsed by the Appium project.
 For questions or support, please open an issue in this repository.